Psychology, Master of Arts

-- Submit transcripts of undergraduate and prior graduate work.
+- Submit official transcripts of all undergraduate and previous graduate coursework

-- Submit three letters of recommendation, one of which must be from an individual who will address the matter of the applicant's research potential.
+- Submit three letters of recommendation, one of which must be from an individual who will address the applicant’s research potential

-- Provide a clearly written statement of educational or professional goals.
+- Provide a clearly written statement of educational and professional goals

 For fall admission, preference is given to applications received by May 1.
 For spring admission, preference is given to applications received by November 1.

 Office of Graduate Admission